Mark Jeffrey

-After a long and stormy voyage on the ship Elisa, Jeffrey worked torturously on Norfolk Island (an island off NSW between Australia, NZ and New Caledonia) before being sent to Separate Prison in Port Arthur for six months over more controversy over provisions.
-In 1866 Jeffrey was a free man but was unable to work because of an injury in his legs so Jeffrey was sentenced back to Separate Prison as an "invalid."
+After a long and stormy voyage on the ship Elisa, Jeffrey worked torturously on Norfolk Island before being sent to Separate Prison in Port Arthur for six months over more controversy over provisions.
+In 1866 Jeffrey was a free man but was unable to work because of an injury in his legs and was sentenced back to Separate Prison as an "invalid."
 In 1870, Jeffrey was freed again, but shortly after he was involved in a fight in a pub and convicted of manslaughter, sentencing him back into the prison in Port Arthur for life.
-Jeffrey spent extensive periods at a time in solitary imprisonment wearing leg-irons giving shooting pain and ulcers all over his legs.
-Jeffrey saw this as an injustice, so he wrecked and smashed his prison cell and attempted to murder the doctor looking after him.
+Jeffrey spent extensive periods at a time in solitary imprisonment wearing leg-irons, which gave him shooting pain and ulcers.
+Jeffrey saw this as an injustice, and wrecked and smashed his prison cell and attempted to murder the doctor looking after him.
 The authorities at the time were exhausted by his violent outbursts and sent him to the Isle of the Dead as a gravedigger.
-It was there that it is thought Jeffrey dug his own grave, which he tended, carefully patting down the sides to stop worms from invading the grave.
+It is thought that Jeffrey dug his own grave, which he tended, carefully patting down the sides to stop worms from invading the grave.

-While living on the Isle of the Dead, Jeffrey encountered a terrifying experience.
-He was in his hut when the Devil (or "His Satanic Majesty" as Jeffrey referred to him as) supposedly appeared and spoke to him.
-Jeffrey was so disturbed by the experience that he immediately requested to be removed from the island.
+While living on the Isle of the Dead, Jeffrey claimed the Devil appeared and spoke to him, and requested to be removed from the island.
 Jeffrey was then sent to Hobart in 1877 where he continually fell victim to injustice and found himself with several more convictions of assault.
 Jeffrey was then transferred to the Invalid Depot at Launceston, Tasmania, where he again earned his freedom.
 Jeffrey became deeply religious and self-aware of his temper.
 Mark Jeffrey wrote an autobiography titled "A Burglar's Life," where he talked about a deep humiliation about his wasted life and hoped to "...Enter thou into the joy of the Lord."

 Mark Jeffrey died in 1894 at the age of 68.

-Until recently, it was believed he died and was buried in Launceston, but it seems that his final resting place, according to Southern Cemeteries records, is in Hobart Cornelian Bay Cemetery Site No. 516.

-His record of death in the Deaths of the District of Hobart lists him as:

-No 1216 Died 17 July 1894 in Newtown, aged 68 years, pauper, of peritonitis and tumor of the heart.

-One of the reasons that confusion may have occurred was that his death was reported in the Launceston Examiner on Thursday, 19 July 1894, page 6.
+According to Southern Cemeteries records, he is buried in Hobart Cornelian Bay Cemetery Site No. 516.
+His record of death in the Deaths of the District of Hobart lists him as: No 1216 Died 17 July 1894 in Newtown, aged 68 years, pauper, of peritonitis and tumor of the heart.
+His death was reported in the Launceston Examiner on Thursday, 19 July 1894, page 6.